Chicco KidFit Review

 Our Analysis and Test Results

-As part of the Artsana Group, a lifestyle company, Chicco (kee-ko) is one of the most popular baby-centric brands in Europe.
-Started by Enrico Catelli, Chicco creates a variety of baby gear for little ones from before birth to preschool age.
-Chicco sells in more than 120 countries.
+As part of the Artsana Group, Chicco (kee-ko) is a popular baby-centric brand from Europe.
+They make favorite car seats, the best bottle warmers, strollers, and more.
+Launched by Pietro Catelli, Chicco makes baby gear for little ones from pregnancy to preschool.
+Chicco can be found in 120+ countries.

 Performance Comparison